Baltasar, narrative short, 2021 (image by Daniel Vergara)

 Brietta’s filmmaking has been informed by two decades of work in various aspects of production and storytelling.

-After studying playwriting and performance at Charles Sturt University, Brietta worked in casting for film productions including Spielberg’s The Pacific and Wolverine.
-She then moved into video-editing, journalism and documentary field production.
+After studying journalism, playwriting and performance at Charles Sturt University, Brietta worked in casting for film productions including Spielberg’s The Pacific and Gavin Hood’s Wolverine.
+She then moved into video editing, journalism and documentary production.

 Brietta was based in Spain for three years, freelancing as a journalist for ABC News, BBC News, Al Jazeera English, Atlantic media and Slate magazine.
 She produced TV reports and wrote features about some of the biggest issues and events in Europe, from terrorist attacks in France and Spain to Catalonia’s separatist movement.
 She also covered unique social, political and cultural stories in Morocco, Gibraltar, Côte d’Ivoire, Greece, Hungary, Romania and Estonia.